-We, personally, love camping and staying in the outdoors… and this is such a spectacular area that we think you might love doing the same!
+We, personally, love camping and staying outdoors… and this is such a spectacular area that we think you might love doing the same!

 One of the reasons we love Airbnb, especially when taking a road trip, is that your car gives you the flexibility to stay outside of busy city areas.
 There are some fantastic Airbnbs listed on this guide in each of the destinations we recommend staying overnight at!